newsdev/ai2html/index.md

 - If text is not hidden using the hide command, but rather is hidden because it is behind a mask, it will show up if it is within the artboard.
 - Labels in graph objects will be rendered as part of the image.
 (Something changed in newer versions of CC in the way text objects inside the graph object are handled.)
 If you want your chart labels to be shown as html, you will need to ungroup the chart.
 - In area text blocks, text that is hidden because it is overflowing the box will appear in the html output.

+## Contributing to this project

+The Github repository for this site is available at newsdev/archieml.org, and you can use its Issues page to submit questions or bugs on the spec itself.